-The University of Oregon Oregon Acoustic Lab (OARL) and associated Energy Studies in Buildings Laboratory (ESBL) is a Mass Timber building designed for the University of Oregon in partnership with the Oregon Mass Timber Coalition and located at the Port of Portland.
-The OARL is designed to support research necessary to advance the use of Mass Timber in multi-family housing throughout North America
+The University of Oregon Oregon Acoustic Lab (OARL) and associated Energy Studies in Buildings Laboratory (ESBL) is a key piece of the Oregon Mass Timber Coalition's vision for a North American mass timber innovation hub located in the Port of Portland.

 The ground floor offices are clad in rough-sawn juniper harvested from Central Oregon, contributing to ongoing work to thin juniper forests in the are to allow for habitat restoration.